-Steak dinner lands Japanese leader in hot water for flouting virus rules
+Steak dinner lands Japan’s Suga in hot water for flouting virus rules

 “The prime minister as an individual person has always taken thorough care to follow basic infection precautions,” he told a news conference.
 “He is doing these things thoroughly, and judging [events] on a case-by-case basis in that context.”

-Economy Minister Yasutoshi Nishimura denied there was a blanket ban on gatherings of more than four people, telling parliament the government had only asked people to avoid them “as much as possible.”
+Economy Minister Yasutoshi Nishimura denied there was a blanket ban on gatherings of more than four people, telling parliament the government had simply asked people to avoid them “as much as possible.”

 Suga could face a leadership challenge next year if his support falls further, especially as elections for the lower house of parliament must be held by Oct.
 21.